 Can I Reshaft My Irons Myself?

 Reshafting your irons is a job that is best left to professionals, especially if you do not have the right tools.
-Working with heated steel is dangerous for a lot of reasons, but most of all because you can hurt yourself if you do not know what you are doing.
+Working with heated steel is dangerous for many reasons, but most of all because you can hurt yourself if you do not know what you are doing.

-If you are set on reshafting your irons by yourself, here are a few tips:
+If you are set on reshaping your irons by yourself, here are a few tips:

-- Always be sure to wear protective gear, including goggles, gloves and ear plugs for your ears.
+- Always wear protective gear, including goggles, gloves, and ear plugs for your ears.

 - Work in a well-ventilated section of the shop.

 - Never let anyone touch the steel while it is heated.

 - If the shaft has a threaded insert, have the right tap to remove it.
 If the insert requires a special tap, be sure to have professional use of the tap.
 This is an incredibly easy job to mess up, so unless you know what you’re doing, leave it to the professionals.

 Yes, Graphite shafts can easily be found on nearly all graphite irons available today, ranging from the most expensive to entry-level irons.
 The main purpose of graphite is to use it as a lightweight replacement for steel shafts.

 They are also used to create a lower center of gravity for better balance and accuracy.
 However, it is important to note that graphite shafts don’t necessarily work better than steel shafts, as each material has its benefits and disadvantages.